hayden-droid/Clickerzeroes/README.md

-This is just a javascript project.
+This is just a javascript project for electron.